Dissipation-induced topological insulators: A no-go theorem and a recipe: Recipe

-with $m$ the corresponding mass, and $\varepsilon_0>0$ is the detuning between the energy difference of the $a$ and $b$ states of the atom and the frequency of the optically-assisted hopping.
-I assume that $b$ atoms that escape the system run away to infinity without ever returning, i.e., that the $b$ fermions effectively constitute a bath with infinite negative chemical potential for the $a$ fermions.
+where $\varepsilon_z(q_z)$ is the dispersion due to the motion in the $z$ direction, and $\varepsilon_0>0$ is the detuning between the atomic $a$-$b$ transition frequency (including zero point motion energies) and the frequency of the light inducing the optically-assisted hopping, that is, the residual 1D kinetic energy of the atom after an $a\to b$ transition.
+I will assume that $b$ atoms that escape the system run away to infinity without ever returning, i.e., that the $b$ fermions effectively constitute a bath with a negative infinite chemical potential.
+Hence, the bath density matrix $\rho_E$ obeys $\mathrm{Tr} (\rho_E b_{\mathbf{i}\mu q_z}^\dagger b_{\mathbf{i^\prime}\mu^\prime q_z^\prime}) = 0 $ and $\mathrm{Tr} (\rho_E b_{\mathbf{i}\mu q_z} b_{\mathbf{i^\prime}\mu^\prime q_z^\prime}^\dagger) = \delta_{\mathbf{i} \mathbf{i}^\prime} \delta_{\mu \mu^\prime} \delta{q_z q_z^\prime}$.
 If the escape rate of the $b$ fermions is much faster than the optical transition rates, every optically-assisted hopping event leads to a loss of an atom.
-Integrating out the $b$ fermions, from the point of view of the confined internal states (annihilated by $a_{\mathbf{i}\mu}$) the conditions mentioned above for the validity of the Lindblad Markov equation are fulfilled, with the Lindbladian assuming the form
+The conditions mentioned above for the validity of the Lindblad Markov equation are thus fulfilled.
+Then, we may integrating out the $b$ fermions [using the second form of Eq.~\eqref{eqn:hout}] in the manner described in Appendix~\ref{sec:appendix} and derive the following Lindbladian for the trapped $a$ atoms~\footnote{In addition, there is a Lamb shift contribution generating a Hamiltonian for the $a$ fermions, as described in Appendix~\ref{sec:appendix}.
+This Hamiltonian is however also diagonal in the eigenbasis of the reference Hamiltonian.
+Hence, it does not affect the resulting steady state.}: